CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 The new {{% ctx %}} Package Version does not retain any of the flow execution authorisation, schedules, nor any triggers set on the source {{% ctx %}} Package Version.

+See the [Create a New Package Version tutorial][] for a step-by-step guide.

 #### Publish a Package Version

 When a {{% ctx %}} Package Version is published it is distributed to the execution nodes.
 The first execution of a flow on a node will cause the flow to be compiled, cached and executed on that node.

 Published {{% ctx %}} Package Versions may be explicitly set as the Default Version for that {{% ctx %}} Package, meaning that a REST Request to execute a flow from that published {{% ctx %}} Package Version does not have to specify the Package Version.

+See the [Publish a Package Version tutorial][] for a step-by-step guide.

 #### Set As Default Package

 The Default Package specifies which {{% ctx %}} Package will be used to execute flows if the execution REST Request omits the Package Name specifying the {{% ctx %}} Package to use.
 There is only one Default Package for each {{% ctx %}} system.

 The Default Package can be set on any {{% ctx %}} Package that has a published {{% ctx %}} Package Version.
 If all the {{% ctx %}} Package Versions associated with the Default Package are unpublished, the Default Package remains unchanged.

+See the [Set the Default Package tutorial][] for a step-by-step guide.

 #### Set As Default Version